-State and local roadways throughout the seacoast region are vulnerable to flooding and damage from storm surge, sea-level rise, and extreme precipitation.
+State and local roadways throughout the coastal region are vulnerable to flooding and damage from storm surge, sea-level rise, and extreme precipitation.
 In many municipalities, flooding is magnified by the combination of tidal or storm related flooding and freshwater flooding.
+Additionally, ongoing analysis of pavement profiles with changing groundwater levels demonstrates that the service life of pavement systems is reduced as groundwater rises with sea-level rise.